MathieuBuisson/PSCodeHealth/docs/Metrics.md

   - Fail : greater than 8

 For more details on how the maximum nesting depth is calculated, please refer to [this article](http://theshellnut.com/measuring-powershell-code-complexity-why-and-how/).

+### NestingDepthHighest
+This is the **MaximumNestingDepth** of the function which has the highest value in the health report.
+MaximumNestingDepth is the depth of the most deeply nested code in a given function.
+This measures a different aspect of complexity from the "cyclomatic complexity", so these 2 metrics are complementary.
+The nesting depth of a piece of code is an indication of the complexity of its context.

+Again, lower is better.

+#### Default thresholds : the double of the average ([Source](http://www.ndepend.com/docs/code-metrics#ILNestingDepth))
+  - Warning : greater than 8
+  - Fail : greater than 16